How to steer clear of ‘crash for cash’ scams

 Dash cams can be very useful in providing your point of view of scam attempts like this and may also capture other key evidence, like the offender’s number plate and if anyone else was involved.
 This could prove invaluable in protecting your no claim discount and make sure your insurer can make a claim from the third party.

 While car insurance can’t stop criminals from trying their luck, we can help you cover the cost if you’re involved in a genuine accident.
 With a choice of two cover levels, it’s easy to find the one that’s right for you.
-Get your Allianz car insurance quote today.
+Get your Allianz car insurance quote quote today.

 Get a quote online in minutes...